Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/samples/certificate-GetCertificates/README.md

 # Creating, get properties, get versions, delete, get deleted and purge certificates

 This sample demonstrates how to:
-* create
+* create certificates
 * get properties of certificates
 * get properties of certificate versions
-* delete
+* delete a certificate
 * get deleted certificates
 * purge

-certificates in Azure Key Vault.
+in Azure Key Vault.
 To get started, you'll need a URI to an Azure Key Vault.

 ### Creating a CertificateClient